After all, that’s its one job.

 There comes a day when even the best air conditioner in the world just gets to be too old.

 Generally, after 15 years, you want to start paying close attention to how your air conditioner performs.
 If it gets to a point where you’re spending hundreds of dollars a year to keep it going, or your AC is not properly cooling your home at all, it’s time for a replacement.

 The experts at Dr. HVAC can perform an in-home consultation and walk you through the latest models, making recommendations for your home and your needs.
-We understand that a new AC unit can be hard on the budget.
+We understand that a new AC unit replacement can be hard on the budget.
 Not to worry, Dr HVAC offers financing options on our HVAC systems.